Tuition: AQA Psychology/Sociology

 Students really wanting to do well are advised to do additional practice questions.
 They can go to the pertinent exam board web site where they can download both past papers and their mark schemes.

 Students should be given a copy of the specification contents.
 Although they are rather dry and technical documents, I strongly encourage students to get to grips with them.
-“Love your specification” was the refrain at one exam board conference I attended.
+“Love your specification” was the refrain at one AQA conference I attended.
 “At the end of the day, it’s what it’s all about.”
 Students do need to read the specification.
-Especially at Especially at revision time, they need to ensure they are covering at least the minimum core topics.
+Especially at revision time, they need to ensure they are covering at least the minimum core topics.

 Getting to grips with the specification helps put the student in charge of their own learning.